remo-rcm/remo2-doc/source/preprocess.rst

 5.1 on, REMO uses a fractional surface coverage (each grid box can contain a land, a water and a sea ice fraction).
 Therefore, when carrying out simulations with a newer REMO version, the parameter IWATER has to be set to 1.
-For the fractional version, there are also modiﬁed scripts ending on ...\_frac.sh that have to be executed (see below).
+For the fractional version, there are also modified scripts ending on `_frac.sh` that have to be executed (see below).

 Running the setup.sh script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^